hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 SPUD.
 Further exploration of this prototype will help decide how much of this handshake needs to be made visible to path elements that *only* process SPUD.

+Future versions of this specification may contain CBOR in the ack packet.
+One example might be answering an implementation proof request from the initiator.

 # Closing a tube

 To close a tube, either side sends a packet with the "close" command (bits 10).
 Whenever a path element sees a close packet for a tube, it MAY drop all stored state for that tube.
 Further exploration of this prototype will determine when close packets are sent, what CBOR they contain, and how they interact with transport protocols inside of SPUD.

 What is likely at this time is that SPUD close packets MAY contain error information in the following CBOR keys (and associated values):